 Do you think you need “anger management“?
 Your face is starting to get red, eyes glaring, nostrils flaring, steam coming out of the head, then intense background music.
 We’re familiar with the way cartoons illustrate what it is to be angry.
+It may seem over the top.
 But in everyday life, we may be just as fierce when we’re feeling this emotion.

-Encountering uncontrolled displeasure isn’t the best feeling, particularly when you need to manage the consequences.
-When it happens, you might need to think about whether you have a resentment issue.
-Responding to a situation with aggression that includes swearing, shouting, threatening or being physically violent makes you fit for “Anger Management.”
+Encountering uncontrolled displeasure isn’t the best feeling, particularly when it comes with dire consequences.
+When it happens, you may need to think about whether you have an anger issue.
+Responding to a situation with aggression that includes swearing, shouting, threatening or being physically violent makes you fit for professional anger management help.

 It is essential to know where this anger is coming from.
-There is a difference between getting frustrated or mad at some things and always feeling that you’re going to boil up emotionally.
-It could be to the point that it is affecting your relationship with your loved ones or your work.
-It is not healthy, physically and mentally.
+Without anger management classes, It could be to the point that it is affecting your relationship with your loved ones or your work.
+Anger is not healthy, both physically and mentally.

-If you hold your anger inside, it could affect you in some ways such as isolating yourself or even self-harm.
-Knowing how to respond and react to this emotion can help you handle problems.
+If you hold your anger inside, it can affect you in some ways such as isolating yourself or even self-harm.
+Therefore, dealing with anger can be delicate.
+You have to know how to respond and react to this emotion can help you handle problems.

-Some people think of “anger management” is about not to get angry anymore.
+Some people think “anger management” is about finding ways to get angry anymore.
 But failing to get angry is never healthy.
 “Anger Management” is a program that helps you prevent or control anger.
-The goal of “Anger Management” is to identify the stressors and help people to decrease irritation.
+The goal of “Anger Management” is to identify the stressors and help you manage the way you respond to anger.

 “Anger management” is not just to suppress anger but to help you understand where it is coming from.
-It is commonly challenging to keep away from all individuals and settings that provoke anger, but it can be managed and learned to respond to this emotion.
+It is virtually impossible to keep you away from all individuals and settings that provoke anger.
+But it can be managed and you can learn to respond to this emotion.